percona/k8spsmdb-docs/docs/expose.md

 ## Connecting from outside Kubernetes

 If connecting to a cluster from outside Kubernetes, you cannot reach the Pods using the Kubernetes internal DNS names.
-To make Pods accessible, Percona Operator for MongoDB can assign a [Kubernetes Service  :octicons-link-external-16:](https://kubernetes.io/docs/concepts/services-networking/service/) to each Pod.
+To make the Pods accessible, Percona Operator for MongoDB can assign a [Kubernetes Service  :octicons-link-external-16:](https://kubernetes.io/docs/concepts/services-networking/service/) to each Pod.